natdog400/Python-Personal-Macro/README.md

   - Injects a global `search_region` into new steps (when present) for faster authoring.
   - Group selectors default to the first available group for quick adds.

+- Templates (Web)
+  - Added Live Screen Preview to Templates with `Monitor` and `Size` controls, plus a “Using Phone” toggle to enable touch selection and disable scroll while dragging.
+  - Click‑drag (or touch‑drag) a selection box over the preview; coordinates are mapped to natural pixels regardless of preview size or zoom.
+  - New “Save Selection as Template” workflow: captures the selected region from the chosen monitor and saves it to `images/<name>.png`, then auto‑registers it in `config.json` and shows the preview.
+  - Backed by `GET /api/monitors` and `GET /stream.mjpeg`; capture endpoint `POST /api/templates/capture` stores the image and updates templates.

 ## Requirements

 - Python 3.8+ (Windows batch launcher checks 3.8+)